Halloween is amazing. What other day of the year can you dress like a piece of cake and walk around your neighborhood?

-If you live in a neighborhood that has a fair amount of kids, you are going to have to spend quite a bit of money on candy this year.
-Coupons can really help this expensive aspect of the holiday and you don't want to have to turn away cute kids in little witch costumes on Halloween!
+If you live in a neighborhood that has tons amount of kids, you are going to have to spend quite a bit of money on candy this year.
+Coupons can really help this expensive aspect of the holiday and you don’t want to have to turn away cute kids in little witch costumes on Halloween!

 Rakuten is great for getting cashback on all sorts of things and you get $10 for just signing up.